jsmoriss/jsm-user-locale/readme.txt

 There are no plugin settings &mdash; simply install and activate the plugin.

-= Power-users / Developers =

-See the plugin [Other Notes](https://wordpress.org/plugins/jsm-user-locale/other_notes/) page for information on available filters.

 = Do you use the Polylang plugin? =

 If the Polylang plugin is active, the user locale menu will automatically use the correct Polylang language URLs for the current webpage.